lambdaclass/concrete/ROADMAP.md

     development.
 Every new executable language feature should be able to run through `interpret result == compiled result` where deterministic and target-independent.
+    - 18a.
+Prerequisite: move the interpreter onto structured diagnostics.
+      `Concrete/Interp.lean` is `Except String` throughout — no Diagnostic records, no error codes, no source spans — so interpreter failures cannot land in the ledger, differential mismatches cannot be classified (interpreter bug vs compiler bug vs expected divergence), and `tested_by_oracle` evidence would rest on string comparison.
+Replace with `Except Diagnostics` (a dedicated `E06xx` range), attach spans from Core `declSpan`, and record interpreter runs/failures as ledger facts.
+Gate: `check_interp_diagnostics.sh` must show an interpreter error carrying code + span + pass, and a forced interpreter-vs-compiled divergence rendering as a classified,
+      replayable fact rather than a raw string mismatch.
 19. Add pass inspection commands for compiler developers and users:
     `concrete inspect --ast`, `--resolved`, `--typed`, `--core`,
     `--backend-ir`, `--ledger`, with stable redaction of local paths and